 Once you get to work, relearn how to stay productive when you’re working around other people.
 Bring a pair of headphones to wear while you use your virtual backgrounds for Google Meet so that you don’t disturb your coworkers.
 Try to get lots of work done in the hours right after you arrive so that you have time for meetings and other commitments that come up later.

 It’s easy to forget your laptop, charger, notes, and other essential items if you’re scrambling on your way out the door.
 Pack your briefcase or backpack the night before, and make a list of items that you can’t add until the next morning, such as your lunch and water bottle.

 Time management tips for working from home anymore, think about how to further separate your work and home lives.
 Turn your former office into a recreational space or guest bedroom, stop answering phone calls after you get home, or leave your computer at work.

 In the early days of working from home, lots of workers wanted to know how to bypass Zoom virtual background requirements so that they could make their bedroom or living room walls look more professional.
 Now that you’re back in the office, it’s time to turn the same attention to your clothes.
 Do your dress clothes fit, and are they still in good condition after sitting in your closet for months or years?
 If not, it might be time for a trip to the store.

 Be Patient With Yourself and Others

 Most likely, your coworkers and boss are going through the same transition that you are.
-As a result, your office will probably be full of people who are tired and out of their element for the first few weeks.
+As a result time management tips for working from home, your office will probably be full of people who are tired and out of their element for the first few weeks.
 If you find yourself losing patience, step outside or walk around your building for a few minutes.
 Propose team bonding outings so that your office can get used to working together again.